This articles goes step by step on how to move Acctivate and its data to a new server.

 J. Remove Acctivate from the OLD server

 Be sure that no one is still accessing Acctivate and/or QuickBooks on the old server.
 We recommend that you uninstall the Acctivate software and consider doing the same for Microsoft SQL Server once you have migrated to the new server.
+You can also just stop the SQL server service to ensure no one is connected

 You may also want to stop sharing the the Acctivate folders on the old server (e.g., \\OldServer\ACCTivate, \\OldServer\ACCTivateData, etc).